somaniishika/somaniishika/README.md

 - 👋 Hi, I’m Ishika!
-- 👀 I’m interested in coding,creating and exploring new fields of technology.
+- 👀 I’m interested in coding,creating and exploring.
-- 🌱 I’m currently learning Full Stack Developement

 <!---